Jasmine Zhang: Early life

-Zhang was born in LanZhou, China, to Zhang ZiQiang, an engineer in a state running company and his wife Qing LanYing, a doctor in local epidemic/disease control center.
+Zhang was born in Lanzhou, China, to Zhang Ziqiang, an engineer in a state running company and his wife Qing Lanying, a doctor in local epidemic/disease control center.

 In 1997, when she was 19, she started her first company by recruiting performers from art school, musical school, and model training institutions.
-After one year in business, she decided to discontinue her business in order to become a performer.
+After one year in business, she decided to discontinue her business to become a performer.
 She went to Beijing Film Academy for a one-year precollege study.
 At that time, she planned to become an actress.
-Followed by the precollege study, she joined in Dept of TV and Film Arts at NanJing Art Institute and majored in Performance.
+Followed by the precollege study, she joined in Dept of TV and Film Arts at Nanjing Art Institute and majored in Performance.